Setsunai/Scouting-Gamemode/README.md

 A Minecraft datapack that adds a survival friendly spectator mode

 Use `/trigger scout` to toggle the scouting mode

+Note: It's probably a good idea to run `/forceload remove all` every now and again until forceloads are reliably removed

 ### Installing/Uninstalling
 To install, download the [latest release](https://github.com/ThatRumbu/Scouting-Gamemode/releases/latest) and add it to your [world]/datapacks folder